 - CV checklist

 - CV TEMPLATE – Nursing ACE

 The purpose of the covering letter is to get an interview.
 It is not to summarise what is in your CV, but to prove that you possess the key criteria which they have asked for in the job advertisement – the relevant skills, qualifications, personal strengths, motivation etc to do the job.
 Your cover letter will let the employer know how well you have analysed the job and provides information about you that matches it.

 Make this letter appropriate and unique to this job.
 Do not use the same letter for every job.
 Ensure all spelling and punctuation is correct.

 CV Drop In Booth

-Don’t forget, if you would like your Job Application or CV/Covering Letter reviewed, pop into the CV Drop In Booth in the Main Library at Mt Albert, open week days during semester from 11.00am – 1.00pm.
+Don’t forget, if you would like your Job Application or CV/Covering Letter reviewed, pop into the CV Drop In Booth on the ground floor in Te Puna, open week days during semester from 11.00am – 1.00pm.